 Loss of Interest & Focus"I used to really enjoy reading mystery novels, but even a thrilling whodunit doesn’t seem to hold my interest anymore."
 It seems that every time you do yard work, cook a meal or go out to run errands, you inadvertently hurt yourself.
-It’s entirely possible that you are so distracted and worn out that you can’t fully concentrate on the tasks at hand, thus you make careless mistakes that cause injury.
+It’s entirely possible that you are so distracted and worn out that you can’t fully concentrate on the tasks at hand.

 Compassion Fatigue"I love my husband, but I don't want to care for him anymore."
 It’s likely that, when you began caring for your loved one, you actively researched their health issues and were fully involved in managing and improving their health.
 You did these things out of love and concern.
 But, at some point a caregiver can become so overwhelmed by the burden of this responsibility that they lose some or all concern for their care recipient’s physical and emotional well-being.
 Now, everything they do irritates you to the point that you struggle to be kind to them and you cease to actively seek information and support.
 You do what you must, but your heart is no longer in it.

 Lapses in Self-Care"I don't even have the energy to make myself dinner."
-Caregivers who are approaching or have arrived at burnout may develop the mindset that small gifts and kindnesses to themselves no longer seem worth the trouble.
+Caregivers who are approaching or have arrived at burnout may develop the mindset that self-care and kindnesses to themselves no longer seem worth the trouble.
 Need a fresh haircut?
 Why bother.
 The only people who see you are your family and your care recipient.
 A gift certificate for a massage from a well-meaning friend?
 You don’t get around to scheduling the appointment.
 Trying to arrange respite care to go is just too much trouble.
 Even if you aren’t experiencing burnout, if you no longer take time to exercise, cook a meal for yourself or recharge your batteries, then your breaking point is quickly approaching on the horizon.